daroczig/CEU-R-prod/README.md

     redisMGet(c('counter', 'counter2'))
     ```

+For more examples and ideas, see the [`rredis` package vignette](https://cran.r-project.org/web/packages/rredis/vignettes/rredis.pdf) or try the interactive, genaral (not R-specific) [redis tutorial](https://try.redis.io).

 4. Exercises

     - Create a Jenkins job running every minute to cache the most recent Bitcoin and Ethereum prices in Redis